ebadi/autonomous_platform/ISSUES_AND_FUTURE_WORK.md

 ### High Level Control Software

 The high level control software is very much unfinished.
 So far a docker container has been setup with the correct environment and software installed.

-For future work regarding the digital twin, see __Digital Twin__ section below.

-### Digital Twin

-The digital twin implemented in spring 2023 is a simple twin created in Gazebo and not very well tuned.
-The movement dynamics do not behave as the physical AP4 platform does.
-This needs to be tuned.
-The dynamics of the physical platform should be investigated, noted down and transferred to the digital twin.

-Investigating integration of AP4 into CARLA or other simulations could also be done.
-As long as the simulation software can integrate with Robot Operating System 2 it should work.

-Infotiv already has experience using CARLA for vehicle scenario simulation.
-Therefore to ease future development of digital twin it could be interesting to transfer the digital twin to the CARLA simulator instead of Gazebo.

-- Possible solution:  [ROS bridge installation for ROS2 - Carla Documentation](https://carla.readthedocs.io/projects/ros-bridge/en/latest/ros_installation_ros2/) Note: This is for a previous version of ROS2, AP4 builds on ROS2 Humble so a fix for this needs to be found.

 ### Mounting High Performance Computer on AP4